 I trained in Maternity Reflexology with Sally Earlam, the Association of Reflexologists' leading maternity expert, and have experience of treating many women from pre-conception right the way through to the postnatal period.
 Reflexology is safe in pregnancy and I treat pregnant women at any stage, from those early few weeks right through to the due date, and beyond.

 Simply put, being in a calm, relaxed state helps your body, including your hormonal and reproductive systems, work better.
 The most important developments in the womb take place in the early weeks of pregnancy so ensuring that your body is in optimum condition whilst trying to conceive is important.
 Reflexology reduces stress, provides relaxation and rebalances your body and mind, enabling you to be in the best place to help nature do its best.

-Reflexology creates the perfect environment for a balanced mind and body to support you and your growing baby.
+Reflexology creates the perfect environment for a balanced mind and body, to support you and your growing baby.
 Putting your feet up during a maternity reflexology session takes the pressure off your body, helping you to physically relax and de-stress.
-Reflexology also improves the circulation and lymphatic systems so may also help with swollen feet, legs and ankles.
+Reflexology also promotes good blood and lymphatic flow so can help with swollen feet, legs and ankles.
 Other pregnancy niggles such aches and pains, nausea, fatigue, restless legs, interrupted sleep and constipation are common.
 As you may not want to take medication during your pregnancy, reflexology is a natural therapy which may help to alleviate these symptoms.

 Preparing for birth